 Several studies show that the economic damage bastards can achieve is great.
 For example, it is estimated that 25% of the victims of bullying take redundancy, in comparison to a conventional rate of 5%.
 It turns out that victims of bullying are sick or take leave an average of 20.5 days compared to 6.4 days for non-bullied colleagues.

-Some 44 percent of personnel officers said his organisation is engaged in taking measures to control unacceptable behaviour among employees.
+Some 44 percent of personnel officers said his organisation is engaged in taking measures to control unacceptable behavior among employees.
 Another quarter claims they will start this shortly.
 The problem is where exactly lays the limit.
 When is bullying becoming a joke (see picture)?

 If you want to weaken the position of a bad manager, honesty and openness will backfire on you.
 Take the example of Bob, an employee from the food industry.
 His leader was Joe.